 - Attend an information session.

-- Take an academic assessment.
+- Take the entrance assessment.

 Appointments to take the CWD Entrance Assessment can be scheduled online.
 All students must provide proof of a high school diploma, high school equivalency or college degree.